 Every person and entity under the jurisdiction of World Sailing:

-is bound by and must comply with this Transgender Policy, in particular, providing accurate and complete information, and not providing any information in bad faith or for improper purpose; and
+is bound by and must comply with this Policy, in particular, by providing accurate and complete information, and not providing any information in bad faith or for improper purpose; and

-must cooperate promptly and in good faith with the Medical Manager and/or Expert Panel in the discharge of their respective responsibilities under this Transgender Policy.
+must cooperate promptly and in good faith with the Medical Manager and/or Expert Panel in the discharge of their respective responsibilities under this Policy.

-Each MNA must cooperate with and support World Sailing in the application and enforcement of this Transgender Policy and act in strict confidence.
-It is the obligation of MNAs to inform all athletes who are registered to Events about the existence of this Transgender Policy and ensure that any Transgender or Non-Binary athletes registered for Events contact World Sailing to ensure compliance with this Transgender Policy.
+Each MNA must cooperate with and support World Sailing in the application and enforcement of this Policy and act in strict confidence.
+It is the obligation of MNAs to inform all athletes who are registered to Events about the existence of this Policy and ensure that any Transgender or Non-Binary athletes registered for Events contact World Sailing to ensure compliance with this Policy.

-It is the recommendation of World Sailing that each MNA adopts its own regulations to determine the eligibility of Transgender athletes to compete in events taking place under its own jurisdiction, in consideration of local and national laws.
-Non-Olympic Classes may also adopt their own regulations to determine the eligibility of Transgender athletes in their Class.
-At the level of national championships in Olympic Classes (or equivalent), it is recommended that this Transgender Policy be observed.
-The adoption, adaptation or alteration by an MNA of this Transgender Policy for other competition under the jurisdiction of that MNA is to be determined by that MNA.
+It is the recommendation of World Sailing that each MNA adopts its own regulations to determine the eligibility of Transgender and Non-Binary athletes to compete in events taking place under its own jurisdiction, in consideration of local and national laws.
+Non-Olympic Classes may also adopt their own regulations to determine the eligibility of Transgender and Non-Binary athletes in their Class.
+At the level of national championships in Olympic Classes (or equivalent), it is recommended that this Policy be observed.
+The adoption, adaptation or alteration by an MNA of this Policy for other competition under the jurisdiction of that MNA is to be determined by that MNA.

-Any such adoption, adaptation or alteration of this Transgender Policy or any other policy covering the subject matter of this Transgender Policy shall be notified by the MNA or Class concerned to World Sailing, as soon as is reasonably practicable and in all instances, before implementing any adaptations or alterations.
+Any such adoption, adaptation or alteration of this Policy or any other policy covering the subject matter of this Policy shall be notified by the MNA or Class concerned to World Sailing, as soon as is reasonably practicable and in all instances, before implementing any adaptations or alterations.

-For the avoidance of doubt, the eligibility of Transgender athletes to compete in the Events will exclusively be determined by reference to this Transgender Policy
+For the avoidance of doubt, the eligibility of Transgender and Non-Binary athletes to compete in the Events will exclusively be determined by reference to this Policy

 ELIGIBILITY CONDITIONS

-Eligibility conditions for Transgender male athletes
+Eligibility conditions for athletes who are Transgender Men

-To be eligible to compete in a Male Category or as a male in a Mixed Category at an Event, a Transgender male athlete must provide a written and signed declaration, in a form satisfactory to the Medical Manager, that their gender identity is male.
-Upon receipt of such declaration, the Medical Manager will issue a written certification of that athlete’s eligibility to compete as a male in the Male Category or as a male in a Mixed Category at an Event and to have recognised any result as such, as soon as is reasonably practicable.
+To be eligible to compete in a Men’s Category or as a man in a Mixed Category at an Event, an athlete who is a Transgender Man must provide a written and signed declaration, in a form satisfactory to the Medical Manager, that their gender identity is a man.
+Upon receipt of such declaration, the Medical Manager will issue a written certification of that athlete’s eligibility to compete as a man in the Men’s Category or as a man in a Mixed Category at an Event and to have recognised any result as such, as soon as is reasonably practicable.

 To ensure that certification is received in good time, the athlete must provide the declaration to the Medical Manager at least six (6) weeks in advance of the first Event in which he wishes to participate as a male.

-For the avoidance of doubt, from the date that a Transgender male athlete commences hormone treatment, they will not be eligible to participate in the Female Category at Events or compete as a female in the Mixed Category where the category of competition at Events requires one male and one female athlete.
+For the avoidance of doubt, from the date that an athlete who is a Transgender Man commences testosterone hormone treatment, they will not be eligible to participate in the Women’s category at Events or compete as a woman in the Mixed Category where the category of competition at Events requires one man and one woman athlete.

-Eligibility for Transgender female athletes
+Eligibility for athletes who are Transgender Women

-To be eligible to compete and have any recognised sailing performance in the Female category of competition at an Event or to be eligible to compete as a Female in the Mixed Category of an Event, a Transgender female athlete must meet each of the following conditions to the
+To be eligible to compete and have any recognised sailing performance in the Women’s category of competition at an Event or to be eligible to compete as a woman in the Mixed Category of an Event, an athlete who is a Transgender Woman must meet each of the following conditions to the

 satisfaction of the Medical Manager: